 Diffusion-Driven Generation of Minimally Preprocessed Brain MRI

 To train one of these large models, we needed a very large training set of varied, but still high-quality data.
-We collected 38 publically available datasets and curated them for high-resolution, high-quality T$_1$-weighted brain images (see our blog post for more details).
+We collected 38 publicly available datasets and curated them for high-resolution, high-quality T$_1$-weighted brain images (see our blog post for more details).

-We want our models to be useful to as many users as possible, so we avoided some of the common steps used to reduce the complexity of the data (registration, bias correction, downsampling, latent models, etc.).
-3D DDPMs are big models, so tested different prediction methods to determine which would be stable and converge (relatively) quickly.
-This led us to train a whole suite of models using different prediction methods to generate the most realistic images possible.
+We want our models to be useful to as many users as possible, so we avoided common steps used to reduce data complexity, including registration, bias correction, downsampling, and latent compression.
+Because 3D DDPMs are large models, we tested different prediction methods to determine which were stable and converged relatively quickly.
+This led us to train a suite of models using different prediction methods and compare their ability to generate realistic 3D brain MRI.
 DDPMs use a U-Net to predict how to denoise an image, but that can be done in multiple ways.
 Commonly, networks will either predict the noise ($\hat{\epsilon}$) or the sample (sample, $\hat{x}_0$).
 But groups have also proposed methods that predict weighted or unweighted sums of the noise and clean image, called velocity ($\hat{\nu}$) prediction and flow ($\hat{\mu}$) matching, respectively.
 We wanted to try all of these methods to evaluate which would provide the best results.

 We found that in our training, noise prediction failed to converge, while sample, velocity and flow models all produced brain-like samples.